What to Do When Your Green Card is Denied: Step By Step

 An appeal is for when you believe that USCIS has denied you in error.
 Therefore, your existing documentation is reevaluated.
 You won’t be able to introduce any new evidence to support your case.

-Winning an appeal can be a challenge since you’re trying to get a favorable outcome without providing any new evidence.
+Winning an appeal can be a challenge since you’re trying to get a favorable outcome without presenting any new evidence.

 When you fill out Form I-290B, Notice of Appeal or Motion, be sure to complete every portion of the form that applies to you.
 USCIS may reject it if you leave certain fields blank.
-Your form will also be rejected if you submit the incorrect version, or if you include the incorrect fee (or if you don’t include the fee at all).
+Your form may also be rejected if you submit the incorrect version or if you include the wrong fee (or if you fail to include the fee at all).

 Where to File Your Form